2018 Fantasy Football Rankings: Top-200 Overall Cheat SheetUpdated: Sunday, September 2nd

 Our 2018 Fantasy Football Top-200 Rankings from Kevin Hanson:

 What a difference a year (coach) makes!
 Leading all running backs in fantasy points scored, Gurley compiled 2,093 yards from scrimmage and 19 touchdowns, both of which led the NFL.
 Repeating those lofty numbers in back-to-back seasons may be unreasonable for Gurley (or any NFL player).
-That said, Gurley is second overall in my rankings to Le'Veon Bell and he's currently going off the board with the first pick, on average, according to fantasy football ADP data.
+That said, Gurley tops my standard rankings and is second overall in my PPR rankings to Le'Veon Bell.

 Missing all but part of Week 1 last year, Johnson is two seasons removed from 2,118 yards from scrimmage, 80 catches and 20 touchdowns.
 The ambitious goals he set for himself in 2017 -- 1,000 rushing yards and 1,000 receiving yards -- remain his goals for 2018.
-The order may be debatable, but Johnson is a top-four fantasy back along side Todd Gurley, Le'Veon Bell and Ezekiel Elliott.
+The order may be debatable, but Johnson is a top-four fantasy back along side Todd Gurley, Le'Veon Bell and Ezekiel Elliott and you could still argue that he's worthy of the top-overall pick.

 5. Antonio Brown, WR, Pittsburgh Steelers (Bye: 7)

 As good and consistent as it gets, Brown has finished as a top-three fantasy wide receiver in four consecutive seasons.
-Over the past five seasons, Brown has 582 receptions for 7,848 yards and 52 touchdowns.
-Leading the league by a wide margin in those categories, second-most in those categories are 481 receptions (Demaryius Thomas), 6,897 yards (Julio Jones) and 46 touchdowns (Dez Bryant).
+Over the past five seasons, Brown has 582 receptions for 7,848 yards and 52 touchdowns, all of which leads the league by a wide margin.

 6. Saquon Barkley, RB, New York Giants (Bye: 9)

 Over the past two years, a rookie running back -- Ezekiel Elliott (2016) and Kareem Hunt (2017) -- has led the NFL in rushing.
-Arguably the most talented back to enter the league since Adrian Peterson, Barkley has a rare combination of size (233 pounds) and athleticism (4.4 forty and 41-inch vertical) and was highly productive (3,801 YFS and 43 TDs over past two seasons) at Penn State.
-The do-it-all back is a top-five fantasy option with legitimate upside to lead the position in fantasy points as a rookie.
+Could Barkley extend the rookie streak to three straight?
+Arguably the most talented back to enter the league in years, Barkley has a rare combination of size (233 pounds) and athleticism (4.4 forty and 41-inch vertical) with elite college production (3,801 YFS and 43 TDs over past two seasons).

 7. DeAndre Hopkins, WR, Houston Texans (Bye: 10)